ioos/soundcoop/README.md

 * No more than 100 simultaneous users are allowed on a single repository
 * [Usage guidelines for MyBinder](https://mybinder.readthedocs.io/en/latest/about/user-guidelines.html)

-To run this repository's notebooks on, please follow:
+To run this repository's notebooks on MyBinder, please follow:
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/ioos/soundcoop/HEAD)

 ### Google Colaboratory (Colab)